Rokasl/CS408_project/report/source/12_chapter_5.md

   data structures and parse functions.
 However, developed system does not use *semantics* module, since it is replacing it.

-More detailed descriptions the projects can be found at **Related work** section of the report or at their respective git pages.
+More detailed descriptions of the projects can be found at **Related work** section of the report or at their respective git pages.

 ## Project's folder structure

-Final system is located in *final_implementation* folder.
+The final system is located in *final_implementation* folder.
 And all of the code for new compiler and abstract machine is located in "Backend" folder.

 Table's starting folder is */final_implementation*.